marciof/Eon/specification/specification.md

 ### Conditions

-If no arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.
+If no arguments are passed, it returns the result of `(debug \parameter-mismatch)`.

-If any of the arguments isn't a number, it returns the result of `(debug 'prototype-mismatch)`.
+If any of the arguments isn't a number, it returns the result of `(debug \prototype-mismatch)`.

-Subtracting infinity from infinity returns the result of `(debug 'undefined-arithmetic)`.
+Subtracting infinity from infinity returns the result of `(debug \undefined-arithmetic)`.

 ## `*`